‘I’M A GONER’: El Faro’s last hours as ship sails into storm

 “NO, YOU’RE NOT!” the captain replied.

-The El Faro’s bridge reared up as the ship sank deeper.
+El Faro’s bridge reared up as the ship sank deeper.

 “IT’S TIME TO COME THIS WAY!”
-Davidson shouted, as the El Faro slipped beneath the sea.
+Davidson shouted, as El Faro slipped beneath the sea.

 It would be months before search crews found the wreckage.
-The El Faro had come to rest 15,000 feet down, on the seafloor near the Bahamas.
+El Faro had come to rest 15,000 feet down, on the seafloor near the Bahamas.
 The bridge where Hamm and Davidson struggled for survival had separated from the vessel’s hull, and lay a quarter mile away.

 No bodies were ever recovered.
 It was the worst maritime disaster for a U.S.-flagged vessel since 1983.